baraiyash/baraiyash/README.md

 <div align="center">

-## 💡 Quote
+## 💡 Favorite Quote

-*"It's not about never getting errors.
-It's about always finding a way to solve them."*
+> **"It's not about never getting errors.
+It's about always finding a way to solve them."**

-⭐ If you like my work, consider giving a star to my repositories.
+⭐ Thanks for visiting my profile!
+Feel free to explore my repositories and connect with me.

 </div>